Identity Theft FAQs

 - Enroll in E-Statements to help reduce the risk of people gathering information from discarded bank statements.

 - Request that a password be added to your account(s) at KS StateBank.
-Click here for a Password Request Form.
+You can do this by visiting one of our branches or sending a Secure Message through your Online Banking.

 - Give your Social Security number only when absolutely necessary, and ask to use other types of identifiers first.
 Don't carry your Social Security number in your wallet or write it on a check.